 Here’s a few of our favorite arboretums, you can find a full list here, New Jersey gardens and arboretums.

-- Reeves – Reed Arboretum in Summit.
 The Reeves-Reed Arboretum is a hidden little spot that few realize is an untold treasure.
 Beautiful gardens in a relaxing setting make is a perfect place for a nature walk.
-Arboretum grounds will be open to the public 7 days a week from 1 pm to 7 pm; however all buildings are closed.
+Arboretum grounds will be open daily: November 1 2021 – March 31, 2022 9:00 am to 4:00 pm and April 1, 2022 – October 31, 2022, 7:00 am to 7:00 pm.
 I remember admission being free, but a donation of $5 per person was preferred.

-Sunflower picking season has begun!
+Sunflower picking season runs from August through September!
 It’s one of my favorite times of year.
 All across New Jersey we have farms where you can pick sunflowers.
 Find one local to you in our list of New Jersey Sunflower Farms.

 Go back in time at battlefields in New Jersey